menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 1. On the object menu, select the DHCP Server that contains the scope(s) for which you want to remove the failover configuration.

-2. Select one or more scopes, right-click the selection and select Deconfigure Failover.
+2. Select one or more scopes, right-click the selection and select :guilabel:`Deconfigure Failover`.
 A confirmation dialog box displays.

-3. Click Yes to confirm the action.
+3. Click :guilabel:`Yes` to confirm the action.
 The failover configuration for the selected scope(s) is removed.

 Replicating Failover Scopes
 """""""""""""""""""""""""""